Maria Bentel: Early life

 Maria Bentel, née Maria-Luise Ramona Azzarone, was born on June 15, 1928, in New York City to Maria Teresa (née Massaro) and Louis Azzarone, both of Italy.
 Bentel grew up in Jackson Heights, Queens.
-She attended Hunter College High School (at the time an all-girls school) and graduated in 1946.
-She was accepted to the Massachusetts Institute of Technology and completed the five-year bachelor of architecture program in 1951 as one of four females in her class.
+She attended Hunter College High School (at the time an all-girls school) and went on to the Massachusetts Institute of Technology, completing the five-year bachelor of architecture program in 1951 as one of four females in her class.
 She studied with Alvar Aalto, Ralph Rapson, Pietro Belluschi and Laurence Anderson.
 After graduation, she received a Fulbright-Hays Scholarship for 1952-1953, which she spent attending the Istituto Universitario di Architettura di Venezia.

 Education

 Maria Bentel earned a Bachelor of Architecture from MIT in 1951.
 She was a Fulbright scholar, Scuola d'Architettura, Venice, Italy (1952-53).
 In 1976, she became one of the first women to become a Fellow in the American Institute of Architects.
-And a year later she began teaching architecture at the New York Institute of Technology.
+A year later she began teaching architecture at the New York Institute of Technology.